Chair: Rory Mair

 Based on his doctorate, David has given talks on economic development through supporting tech sector growth in a number of countries including China, South Korea, the USA and in Europe.
 David also holds an MBA from Durham University and BSc from Abertay University.

-Internal Trustee (Chair of Penicuik CAB)
+Internal Trustee (Board Member of Penicuik CAB)

 Nicholas worked as a solicitor in Edinburgh before moving to teach law at Napier University, where he developed close links with the Penicuik CAB – of which he is currently Chair.
 He is also currently Professor of Commercial Law at Abertay University.
 He has written a number of books on Scots law, as well as having been legal adviser to the Scottish Parliament for two bills on the law relating to bankruptcy and diligence.

-Internal Trustee (Chair of Orkney CAB)
+Internal Trustee (Board Member of Orkney CAB)

 Lindsay’s working life has included a period off-shore with North Sea Oil; several years as a Lighthouse Keeper; five years as a civilian employee of the British Army in Berlin; and a position as Custodian of a War Museum.
 He currently works part-time for the Criminal Justice Section in Orkney.
 He has also been a member of a number of voluntary sector Boards, including the SCVO, and has a long voluntary association with Orkney CAB, of which he is currently chair.